rlzh/notes-vault/General Notes/Reinforcement Learning.md

 - Each time step, the environment sends to the agent a single number called the *reward*
 - Defines what are the *good and bad* events for the agent
 	- Analogous to "pleasure" or "pain"
+# Exploration-Exploitation Trade-off
+- **Exploration**: trying random actions in the environment to find more information about the environment
+- **Exploitation**: exploiting known information to maximize reward
 # Policy
 - Algorithm an agent uses to determine its action in a given state
 - Maps from states to probabilities of selecting each possible action